Lolindhir/PnP/src/assets_raw/Rules/Classes/Ranger-BeastMaster.md

 In addition, whenever the beast hits with an attack roll, it can deal your choice of Force damage or its normal damage type.

 ### Level 7: Primal Steed [none]

 Your bond deepens, allowing your companion to manifest as a true primal war-mount.
 Whenever you summon your Primal Companion, you can choose for it to appear in its Steed Form.
 At 7th level, only a **Beast of the Land** or a **Beast of the Sea** can assume Steed Form.
 Starting at 11th level, a **Beast of the Sky** can also assume this form.

 While in Steed Form:
 - The beast’s size increases by one category (to a maximum of Large).
+Starting at 15th level, your **Beast of the Sky** can increase it's size by two categories (to a maximum of Large) (your choice).
-- It gains additional maximum Hit Points equal to twice your Ranger level.
+- It gains additional maximum Hit Points equal to your Ranger level.
 - Its weapon attacks deal an extra 1d4 damage.
-- The beast is considered a suitable mount for you.
+- If the beast is at least one size larger than you, the beast is considered a suitable mount for you.

-The Steed Form lasts until the beast is reduced to 0 Hit Points or dismissed.

 ### Level 11: Bestial Fury [none]
 Your companion’s ferocity grows alongside your own.
 When you command your Primal Companion to take the **Beast’s Strike** action, the beast can make two Beast’s Strike attacks instead of one.
 In addition, the first time each turn the beast hits a creature affected by your **Hunter’s Mark**, it deals extra Force damage equal to the bonus damage of that spell.

 ### Level 15: Shared Spells [none]